GitExcited/MRE-soen341projectW2024/Sprint 3/MeetingMinutes.md

 - [x] Rishit Mittal

 ### Agenda
-- Go over sprint 3 rubric together
+- Add core front end features of process 1 and 2
-- Assign any additonal changes that need to be made
+- Create neccessary additions to backend databases and routes for new features

 ### Decisions and Actions
 - Team implemented some final peices of code for the website to meet any overlooked criteria

 ## Meeting 4
-Meeting Date: March 22, 2024 12:00am- 6:00pm (Duration 6h00m)
+Meeting Date: March 22, 2024 12:00am- 7:00pm (Duration 7h00m)
 Location: physical meeting

 ### Summary